nargalzius/HTMLvideo/README.md

 `elementtrigger` | Default: `true`
 Allows clicking of the entire video container itself to play/pause.
 If set to `false`, you'll have to use the control icons/buttons.

+`preview` | Default: `0`
+Setting to a positive integer will enable TIMED auto-playing/auto-muted playback.
+Then it will stop and show the play button for full video playback (with sound).

 `debug` | Default: `false`
 Output player logs to console.